google/error-prone/docs/flags.md

 ## Maven

 To pass Error Prone flags to Maven, use the `compilerArgs` parameter in the plugin's configuration.
+The flags must be appended to the `arg` entry containing `-Xplugin:ErrorProne`.
 To enable warnings, the `showWarnings` parameter must also be set:

 ```xml
 <project>